Doccrazy/keepasshttp-server/README.md

 ### Usage

-:warning: This library is targeted to developers of password managers.
+⚠ This library is targeted to developers of password managers.
 It does not provide any functionality on its own.

 Install the package:
 ```bash